js0823/trashbot/README.md

 # Trashbot: Environmentally Friendly Robot
 Trashbot Project for COMP150: Probabilistic Robotics

-Using Baymax 7
+NOTE: I used Using Baymax 7.
+All software are installed on Baymax 7 Turtlebot for testing.

-## TODO
-1. YOLO is very slow on turtlebot laptops (can't do much about it?)
-  - Check size of cv_image and test if resizing to smaller will help.
-2. Moving close to trash using pointcloud/depthcloud.

 ## Environments
+GPU Environment
+While I didn't have a GPU testing environment, GPU is highly recommended due to computation required for YOLO to run smoothly.
+If you have GPU, I recommend using it.
+To use GPU, install CUDA and CUDNN.

 Deep learning Environment
   - Package dependencies:
-    - tensorflow 1.12.0
-    - opencv 3.4.2
+    - ROS's opencv, or build OpenCV 3.4.x from source.
     - numpy
-    - matplotlib
-    - seaborn
-    - pillow

-Building opencv 3.4.6 using Python 3 and virtual environment
+Building opencv 3.4.x using Python 3 and virtual environment
 1. Install following packages using "sudo apt install"
   - build-essential cmake unzip pkg-config liblapacke-dev libjpeg-dev libpng-dev libtiff-dev libavcodec-dev libavformat-dev libswscale-dev libv4l-dev libxvidcore-dev libx264-dev libgtk-3-dev libatlas-base-dev gfortran libtiff5-dev libjasper-dev libpng12-dev libhdf5-serial-dev graphviz libopenblas-dev python-tk python3-tk python-imaging-tk
 2. Turn on the following options when running ccmake